Courses To Take

 Course Descriptions

 A study of communication in the workplace within a framework of organizational ethics.
-Essential components and course content include: listening, verbal and nonverbal communication, written expression, and professional presentation methods.
+Essential components and course content include: listening, verbal and nonverbal communication, written expression, and professional presentation methods, and leading teams.

 This course will enable the student to develop an understanding of the application and interpretation of basic data analysis.
 Essential components and course content will include basic data analysis from a user perspective.
 Hands-on exercises will enable students to utilize Excel to solve problems and interpret results.